-Cities and towns to be found in Greenville county include Fountain Inn, Greenville, Greer, Mauldin, Simpsonville, Travelers Rest.
+Cities and towns located in the county include Fountain Inn, Greenville, Greer, Mauldin, Simpsonville, Travelers Rest.

 Greenville County vital records can be found at the South Carolina Department of Health has copies of birth records after 1913 and death records after 1930, copies of marriage since Jan 1962 and a Divorce records since 1958.
 There is a fee for each copy requested.
-Please refer to the information to the Statewide Vital Records in New York for current fees and application process.
+Please refer to the information to the Statewide Vital Records in South Carolina for current fees and application process.